bob-dpi/pcdaemon/fpga-drivers/touch4/readme.txt

 TOUCH4

 The touch4 peripheral provides four capacitive touch inputs.
-Inputs have separate theshold values expressed as a percentage drop from the average value over the last minute.
+Inputs have separate threshold values expressed as a percentage drop from the average value over the last minute.